klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import { GuessInput } from "./guess-input";
 import { GuessList } from "./guess-list";

-// This type definition is similar to defining an interface for component props in Angular type GameBoardProps = {
+type GameBoardProps = {
   gameId: number;
   guesses: Awaited<ReturnType<typeof api.guesses.findByGameId>>;
 };

-// This component is similar to a presentational component in Angular export const GameBoard = ({ gameId, guesses }: GameBoardProps) => {
+export const GameBoard = ({ gameId, guesses }: GameBoardProps) => {
   return (
     <div className="flex flex-col gap-3">